mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

 Sales are down from our peak at the end of last year, but that's intentional.
-I'm deliberately throttling sales to compensate for our supply shortage and to reduce load on TinyPilot's fulfillment staff while we transition to our new product.
+I'm scaling back advertising and keeping prices high on Amazon to compensate for our supply shortage and to reduce load on TinyPilot's fulfillment staff while we transition to our new product.

-I'm finishing the month with a net $8k negative in cash, but I'm not too worried about that.
-That's mainly carryover from expenses I had in 2022 before I found out about the supply shortage, so it represents somewhat excessive inventory, but it means my costs will be lower for the next three months.
+I'm finishing the month with a net $8k loss in cash, but I'm not too worried about that.
+That's largely due to disproportionate spending on materials in December to prepare for suppliers closing during Chinese New Year.
+It will balance out in the next few months.

+## Increasing production from 140 to 200 devices per month

+At the end of last year, I was told that TinyPilot [would not receive any new allocation](/retrospectives/2023/01/#losing-450k-in-a-single-email) of Raspberry Pis until September 2023.
+This limited our production capacity to about 140 devices per month from January to August.

+Fortunately, we received word in January that we'd receive a small amount of new allocation, which increases our production capacity to 200/month.
+We have to purchase 8 GB Pis for nearly double the price, but I'll happily pay a premium there so we can continue selling devices.

+I'm happy with 200/month.
+I think we can comfortably sell at that rate while also having enough time and profit left over to invest in processes that will allow us to scale faster when supply is less limited.

 ## Getting metal cases in the nick of time

-In late January or early February, China celebrates Chinese New Year.
-Chinese vendors completely shut down for anywhere between one and four weeks to celebrate Chinese New Year.
-If you rely on Chinese vendors, you need to plan carefully around.
+Every year, in late January or early February, China celebrates Chinese New Year.
+China takes its new year celebration seriously, so Chinese vendors shut down entirely for weeks.
+Some close for just a couple of weeks, but others are unavailable for up to four weeks.

-We placed an order in December, so it put us right up against Chinese New Year.
-They weren't communicating much with us except to say they thought they'd make it on time.
-And fortunately they did.
-It seems like in one of the last few days before everyone left for Chinese New Year, they shipped out the order.

-And for the most part, everything worked out fine.
-The defect rate was about 5% for me and about 20% for cases shipped to my EU distributor, but at least we got them.
-They've also agreed to replace the damaged ones for free, which is unusual.

-We usually have a buffer of pre-built devices, but switching over meant we had to start from zero.
-The new model takes longer to assemble.
+TinyPilot purchases most of its raw materials from China, so I have to plan carefully around Chinese New Year.
+I have to place orders early enough that they'll complete before things begin shutting down.
+I also need to order higher quantities so that I can survive the four weeks they'll be closed to new orders.

+In December, we were still finalizing the design for TinyPilot's new metal cases.
+The manufacturer estimated that it would take 30 business days to complete the order, so we were bumping right up against the Chinese New Year danger zone.

+TinyPilot has ordered several custom products before, so I have a standard process I follow.
+The first order is always as small as possible, because there's a high risk something will be wrong with it.
+I try to order just enough to tide me over until the second batch.
+And then the second batch, I order a little larger, and then a little more after that.

+For the metal cases, I couldn't follow my usual plan because Chinese New Year meant there'd be a gap of about three months between the first and second batches.
+If I ran out, I was dead in the water because I didn't want to roll back to my previous model.

+So, I bet big and ordered 1000 cases in the first run.

+The manufacturer said they could get it done by Chinese New Year, and then there weren't many updates about timeline.
+They sent us samples of the first batch, and they looked great.
+Whenever we'd ask about timelines, they'd just say that they expected to get it out the door by Chinese New Year.

+One aspect that made me anxious was that they told me they'd bill me for shipping before they shipped, but they weren't sending me the bill.
+I would be crushed if we did all that work and then the thing that prevented the order from shipping was that they were waiting on my shipping payment.

+Finally, the Saturday after I thought they closed for the new year, I got an email asking me to send payment immediately.
+I did, and then a few days later, I received tracking numbers for the cases.

+And they arrived!
+It was so many boxes of cases, they didn't fit in our office.
+But we got the cases, which meant we were able to ship the Voyager 2a as planned, which was an enormous relief.

 ## Hiccups in transitioning to a 3PL vendor